-For once, Halloween is a fall feast and this is the reason why the pumpkin is so strongly associated with that tradition.
-In fact, in most regions of north-america, fall is the season of all sorts of squashes like the pumpkin, butternut squash and acorn squash.
+Halloween is a fall feast and this is the reason why the pumpkin is so strongly associated with that tradition.
+In fact, in most regions of North America, fall is the season of all sorts of squashes like the pumpkin, butternut squash and acorn squash.

 Of course, Halloween is not only the occasion to use pumpkins extensively in your recipes, but also a great way to use the theme and prepare colorful and creepy creations.
 This will not only entertain the whole family, but will also feed the children with great food, leaving less room for sugary abominations.

-Treats are not out of the question either in the paleo diet world and some of the recipes presented here, like the dark chocolate covered bacon, can be a very healthy treat for kids and adults alike when using good quality dark chocolate.
-Other treats like the bacon wrapped sausage fingers can appear very unhealthy by the general population because of all the saturated fat, but we know very well in this case that when using good quality sausages and bacon coming from well-treated animals it becomes a real health food.
-They will make your little monsters salivate and will feed them healthy saturated fat and proteins.
+Treats are not out of the question in the Paleo diet world and some of the recipes presented here, like the dark chocolate covered bacon, can be a very healthy treat for kids and adults alike when using good quality dark chocolate.
+Other treats like the bacon wrapped sausage fingers can be very unhealthy by the general population because of all the saturated fat, but we know very well in this case that when using good quality sausages and bacon coming from well-treated animals it becomes a real health food.
+They will make your little monsters salivate and you will be feeding them healthy saturated fat and proteins.

 A Paleo Halloween